r4dixx/discord-quotebot/README.md

 - Display help message → `/help`
 - Test → `/ping`

 The more advanced (i.e. touchy) commands are available to selected users called "captains".
 I called this privilege level that way to avoid any confusion with the term "server admins".
 Captains are not server admins, server admins are not captains.
-Anyway, these are the commands:
+Here are the available commands:

 - Edit last saved quote → `/edit` `last` new_quote
 - Edit chosen quote → `/edit` `item` old_quote new_quote